 Retro release date: May 2017

 “This could be a lot higher on the list, but for its sheer unavailability, I’ll rank it at #10.
-This premium all-suede masterpiece was created in 2017 to honor the career of New York Yankees legend Derek Jeter.
+This premium all-suede masterpiece was created in 2017 to honour the career of New York Yankees legend Derek Jeter.
 Only five pairs exist and each was released via a scratch-off card lottery system outside of Yankee Stadium on the day of Jeter’s retirement ceremony.” - Zack of Stadium Goods

 Let’s be real, you’ll probably never even see these in real life let alone own them, but that doesn’t stop you from soaking in those premium navy suede uppers, leather laces and that translucent white outsole over the internet.
 Swapping Jumpman’s ‘23’ on the back of the heel for Jeter’s number ‘2’ for the Yankees is a classy touch too.
 Easily the most rare Jordan 11’s on this list.

 Retro release date: May 2018